schnapster/Magma/README.md

 Expect breaking changes between minor versions while v1 has not been released.

 ### v0.4.0
 - Opus conversion removed.
-Send handlers are expect to provide opus packets.
+Send handlers are expected to provide opus packets.
 - Fix for a possible leak of send handlers

 ### v0.3.3